 The American Finance Association (AFA) is the premier academic organization devoted to the study and promotion of knowledge about financial economics.

 The AFA was planned at a meeting in December 1939 in Philadelphia.
-The first journal of the American Finance Association was called American Finance (link to first issue) and was published in 1942.
-The journal was renamed The Journal of Finance and became a regular serial journal in August 1946.
+The first journal, published in 1942, was called American Finance (link to first issue).
+It was renamed The Journal of Finance and became a regular serial journal in August 1946.
 Association membership has grown steadily over time.
-The AFA sponsors an annual meeting each January where the President speaks on a chosen topic and papers which cover the gamut of financial topics are presented.
-The Association has officers and a board of directors who assist in key decisions and a set of bylaws governing those decisions.
+The AFA sponsors an annual meeting each January, where papers are presented, covering the gamut of financial topics, and the AFA’s current president speaks on a chosen subject.
+The Association has officers and a board of directors who assist in key decisions, and a set of bylaws governing those decisions.